What Galileo does

 "The suitability of the potentially much larger Kashitu deposit and its vanadium content offers the opportunity of a long term sustainable ore supply."

-After raising £500,000 through a share placing in October, the company is planning to prepare the application for a small-scale mining permit at the Star Zinc project in Zambia, and begin mining in the second quarter next year.
+A small-scale mining permit at the Star Zinc project in Zambia, and begin mining in the second quarter next year.